mohith-sakthivel/rainbow_dqn/README.md

     render   - flag to render agent performance after training

 **Note:** The 'Pong-v0' environment requires significant memory to store the replay buffer.

+## Pre-Trained Models

+Pre-trained models are available for the following environments

+    - CartPole-v1
+    - Pong-v0

+**Note:** For Pong-v0 environment, training has been performed only for 1000 episodes due computational resource limitations.
+Though this agent does not act optimally, it shows substantial improvement over the random acting agent.
+If the agent is trained further, the improved model shall be shared.

 ## Requirements
     - python 3.5 or greater